-The top one-foot of surface material will be pushed into storage berms along the outside of the pit as shown on the mine plan.
+Although the site has been completely disturbed in the past, those areas with some vegetation will have the top one-foot of surface material pushed into storage berms along the outside of the pit as shown on the mine plan.
 No overburden or waste material is expected; therefore, no method is required or planned for handling of mine waste.